VictorKoenders/pixelflut/README.md

 Additional features can be enabled.
 These features can be added to the mode above with commas, e.g. `cargo run --features tokio,windowed`

 - `windowed`: Will run pixelflut in a windowed mode instead of on a linux framebuffer.
 On windows this flag is required.
+- `memory-cache`: Will use a memory cache to lookup values.
+This uses a large amount of memory (at least 4GB is recommended) and is currently slower than no memory cache

 # Recording metrics